 Sadly, a little more than 40 years ago, Croce’s life ended just as stardom arrived.
 On Sept.
 20, 1973, not long after the Croces moved to San Diego, Calif., he and Muehleisen would perish when their chartered plane crashed on its way to a concert in Texas.
 Croce was buried in Haym Salomon Memorial Park in Frazer.
 His wife remained in San Diego, where she raised A.J., who grew up to be a successful a singer/songwriter in his own right.
 She continues to operate Croce’s Restaurant & Jazz Bar, which opened in 1985.

-A year after his passing, Croce was memorialized in the Righteous Brothers hit, “Rock and Roll Heaven.”
+A year after his passing, Croce was memorialized in rock history in the Righteous Brothers hit, “Rock and Roll Heaven.”
 He was inducted into the Songwriters Hall of Fame in 1990.
 Locally, on the 40th anniversary of his death this past September, family members and friends assembled at the Upper Darby Performing Arts Center to celebrate his life and music, all while raising funds for a scholarship in his name.
 Among those in attendance were Croce’s co-producers, Terry Cashman and Tommy West, and Muehleisen’s sister, Mary.

 “I’d sit at Jim’s feet and listen to him play until the sun came up,” says Mayerson, recalling the many nights spent in the dome.
 “Sometimes, I was the only one left.”